-Who Should Apply: No course prerequisites are required, but students that previously have taken Middle School Tools A or B are ready for this course.
-Guidelines for new students include being able to read a 200-300 page novel in 2-3 weeks, able to write a strong paragraph with an opening and closing sentence, and a basic understanding of English grammar (especially parts of speech and some punctuation and capitalization).
+No course prerequisites are required, but students that previously have taken English Foundations 1 or 2 or an equivalent English class are ready for this course.
+Guidelines for new students include being able to read a 200-300 page novel in 2-3 weeks, able to write a strong paragraph with an opening and closing sentence, and a basic understanding of English grammar.
 Students should expect to spend more time completing assignments each week than in Mrs. Graybill’s English classes since we are covering two subjects in one class, but certainly less time than what would be spent on two separate subjects.

 - Streaming video capabilities to watch recorded lectures